-The exit of key professionals from the organization: The management team and key people in an organizational structure may feel threatened by the proposed transaction long before the new partners arrive and explain their new intentions.
-Losing these professionals can be disastrous for the operation, as the buyer may back out or lower the price due to the loss of value implied by the loss of key people for the company.
+The management team and key people in an organizational structure may feel threatened by the proposed transaction long before the new partners arrive and explain their new intentions.
+Losing these professionals can be detrimental to the operation, as the buyer may back out or lower the price due to the loss of value implied by the loss of key people for the company.

-It would be best if you put in place means to prevent managers from leaving during the negotiation phases.»
+«It would be best if you put in place means to prevent managers from leaving during the negotiation phases.»

 One measure we have applied on occasion with the business owner has been to inform critical managers of the idea of a sale in two years and reward them with a percentage of the transaction’s value, encouraging them to work together to improve financial ratios during this period.

-Managing confidentiality during a purchase and sale transaction
+Managing confidentiality during an M&A transaction

 Focusing on the buying and selling process, sellers usually look for higher confidentiality levels, but this depends on many factors and can vary.